-Title: A randomised, controlled, assessor-blind, parallel-group clinical trial to assess the efficacy, safety and acceptability of a surfactant based lotion.
-Principal Investigator: Ian F Burgess Co-investigators: Christine M Brown Estimated Study Dates: START: September 1998 END: December 1998 Patients/Volunteers: A total of 120 patients will be recruited to the study.
-60 patients will be treated with a surfactant based lotion whilst the remaining 60 will be treated_with permethrin creme rinse.
+Title: A randomised, parallel-group clinical trial to assess the efficacy, safety and acceptability of a surfactant based lotion.

+Principal Investigator: Ian F Burgess

+Co-investigators: Christine M Brown & Dr Nick Irish

+Estimated Study Dates: START: September 1999 END: March 2000

+Patients/Volunteers: A total of 120 patients will be recruited to the study.
+60 patients will be treated once with a surfactant based lotion whilst the remaining 60 will be treated twice, with 7 days between each application.

 Product: The surfactant based lotion is a new product called [Brand name redacted by Sponsor].
-It contains 10% Cocamide DEA and is widely used in the cosmetic industry.
-Permethrin creme rinse has been available on the UK market for the treatment of head lice since 1990.
-It is marketed in the British Isles as Lyclear but known as Nix in the rest of the world.
-Method of Applications: 10% Cocamide DEA is applied directly to dry hair and is washed off with shampoo after 60 minutes.
-Permethrin creme rinse is applied to shampooed and towel dried hair and left in situ for 10 minutes, then rinsed off with clean water.
+It contains 10% Cocamide DEA, which is widely used in the cosmetic industry.

+Method of Applications: 10% Cocamide DEA is applied directly to dry hair and is washed off at the end of the treatment period.

+Method 1 - Apply 10% Cocamide DEA evenly over the hair and scalp.

+Dry with a hairdryer and leave for 8 hours/overnight prior to washing off with clear water.

+Method 2 - Apply 10% Cocamide DEA evenly over the hair and scalp prior to drying with a hairdryer.
+Wash off with clear water 2 hours after application.
+Repeat on day 7 (1st treatment day being day 0).

+All volunteers will be supplied with a frequent wash shampoo and requested to wash their hair on days 3 and 10 of the study period.

 Treatments will be applied by experienced investigators throughout the study.
 Assessments will be made by investigators unaware of the treatment regime used.

-Study Design: The patient will be treated with one of the above products according to a randomisation code.
-Patients will be assessed at recruitment, (day 0), then days 4, 7, and 10 with a final assessment on day 14.
+Study Design: The patient will be treated according to a randomisation code.
+Patients will be assessed at recruitment, (day 0), then days 4, 8, and 11 with a final assessment on day 14.
 (Recruitment - day 0, followed by 14 days follow-up).

-Aims of the Study: To assess the efficacy and safety of 10% Cocamide DEA and Lyclear/Nix in the eradication of head lice.
-To assess the ability of each product to kill all viable ova and to assess patient acceptability of the product in use.
+Aims of the Study:

+To assess the efficacy and safety of 10% Cocamide DEA in the eradication of head lice.
+To assess the ability of each treatment regime to kill viable ova and to assess patient acceptability of the product.